JoshOrndorff/recipes/text/runtime-printing.md

 As you can see, our `hello-substrate` pallet has a dispatchable call that takes a single argument, called `origin`.
-The call returns a [`DispatchResult`](https://substrate.dev/rustdocs/v2.0.0/frame_support/dispatch/type.DispatchResult.html) which can be either `Ok(())` indicating that the call succeeded, or an `Err` which is demonstrated in most other recipes pallets.
+The call returns a [`DispatchResult`](https://substrate.dev/rustdocs/v2.0.0/frame_support/dispatch/type.DispatchResult.html) which can be either `Ok(())` indicating that the call succeeded, or an `Err` which is demonstrated in most other pallets from this cookbook.

 ### Weight Annotations

-Right before the `hello-substrate` function, we see the line `#[weight = 10_000]`.
+Right before the `say_hello` function, we see the line `#[weight = 10_000]`.
 This line attaches a default weight to the call.
-Ultimately weights affect the fees a user will have to pay to call the function.
+Ultimately, weights affect the fees a user will have to pay to call the function.
 Weights are a very interesting aspect of developing with Substrate, but they too shall be covered later in the section on [Weights](./weights.md).
 For now, and for many of the recipes pallets, we will simply use the default weight as we have done here.